antmicro/protoplaster/README.md

 ### Cameras
 `pytest camera/test.py --device="/dev/video0" --camera_name="Camera name" --driver_name="camera-driver"`

-There is a possibility to save the frame to a file, in that case pass the file name to `--save_file=""`
+There is a possibility to save a frame to a file, in that case pass the file name to `--save_file=""`